iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> The fear of death is more to be feared, than death itself.
+> We meet ourselves time and again in a thousand disguises on the path of life.
 >
-> — Publilius Syrus
+> — Carl Jung

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->